-This Fontina beer cheese dip incorporates the flavors of an American blonde ale brewed with honey and fresh jalapeño.
-And it is simply perfect with tortilla chips and pale ale.
+This Fontina beer cheese dip with jalapeño is simply perfect with tortilla chips and pale ale.

 Last week we had invited a few friends over and planned a taco bar, which of course implies tortilla chips and the necessity of an appropriate dip for them as accompanying items.

 We also had quite a few bottles of St.Lupulin.
 The last ones this year of a seasonal dry-hopped pale ale brewed by our local Odell Brewing Co.
 It is strikingly aromatic, not too bitter (IBU 40, as can be expected from a dry-hopped ale), beautifully crisp and easy to drink.

 Pale ales are Chris’ favorite style and I wanted to make a tasty but balanced dip that’d really pair well with the St. Lupulin.
 Perhaps a hint of spiciness in the dip, but nothing overwhelming, with neither the cheese nor the beer contributing overpowering flavors.

 Beer wise I settled on a blonde ale brewed with honey and cheese wise I decided on Fontina.
 We happened to have one last can of Killer Bees American blonde ale brewed by Melvin Brewing Co. in Wyoming.
 (Most recently they got a Gold medal for their pale ale Hubert at the 2017 Great American Beer Festival (American-style strong ale category).
 It is so different from the St. Lupulin, such a pronounced resiny bite for a pale).

 But back to the Killer Bees blonde ale in the Fontina beer cheese dip.
 It is not overly sweet despite the touch of honey.
 We thought the honey can mostly be discerned in the aroma, accompanied by very pleasant floral hop notes and mild biscuity and grassy flavors.
 Perfect match for Fontina.